Cristen Rodgers is a spiritual author, blogger, and essayist at Journeys in Spirit.

 Although people often use the words interchangeably, instinct and intuition actually serve very different purposes and can lead you down very different paths.
 Differentiating between the two is important but it isn’t always easy, because they can feel a lot alike.
 Both instinct and intuition can rise up from seemingly nowhere and both can feel mysteriously urgent - as if there’s no way you should know whatever it is you’re picking up and the fact that you do know it means it must be important.
 That sense of knowing something but not being able to explain how you know it is probably the biggest reason that they can be so easy to confuse.

 These similarities aside, the two couldn’t be more different.
 True intuition arises from within the depths of your soul.
 It speaks in the language of the spirit – the language of love, flow, hope, and forward movement.
 Instinct, on the other hand, isn’t a spiritual sense but a physiological one.
-It comes from and serves the flesh and speaks the language of survival – fight or flight, judgement, avoidance, aggression, and fear.
+It comes from and serves the flesh and speaks the language of survival – fight or flight, judgment, avoidance, aggression, and fear.

 This key difference is how you can tell them apart.
 Whereas instinct speaks in terms of resistance, intuition speaks in terms of flow.
 Intuition will urge you to go this way, do this thing, or approach that person.
 If something isn’t right for you, intuition won’t push against it.
 Instead, it will simply redirect you towards something else.
 Instinct, on the other hand, pushes back.
-It resists, fears, or judges what you perceive as wrong rather than beckoning you towards what’s right.
+It resists, fears, and judges what you perceive as wrong rather than beckoning you towards what’s right.

 It’s important to pay attention to these differences.
 While intuition demands courage and trust, instinct is best met with prudence.
 This is because instinct is little more than a hardwired impulse based on mechanisms, assumptions, and expectations learned early in life.
 It might lead you somewhere that feels safe, protected, and comfortable, but because it’s based on old information, it can’t take you anywhere beyond where you’ve already been.